Inquest held into death of death of Prodigy’s Keith Flint

-LONDON (AP) — A British coroner says there is not enough evidence to determine whether The Prodigy star Keith Flint took his own life.
+LONDON — A British coroner says there is not enough evidence to determine whether The Prodigy star Keith Flint took his own life.

 Flint was found dead at his home in the village of North End, in eastern England, on March 4.
 He was 49.